Pinckney Wilkinson

 At the 1774 general election Wilkinson was returned by his son-in-law Pitt, who stood himself, as Member of Parliament for Old Sarum.
 They were returned again in 1780.
 Wilkinson voted with the Opposition, and apparently never spoke in Parliament.
 He suffered a stroke in May 1782 and was incapacitated for his last two years in parliament.

 Wilkinson died on 26 February 1784 aged 90.
 His will became a case in Chancery mainly because the Smiths had been left out of it.
 There were also considerable complications regarding which property was his and which that of his wife.
-John and Mary Smith's son, Sidney, became a distinguished admiral.
+John and Mary Smith's son, Sidney, became a distinguished admiral, serving in the American and French revolutionary wars and Napoleonic Wars.